Chicken with Chocolate Sauce

 Place the chicken back in the pot and pour in just enough water to cover the chicken.
 Add the chicken bouillon cube.
 Bring just to a simmer, then reduce heat to low and stew for about 20 min or until the chicken is tender.

 Prepare the garnishes: Cut the other half of the carrot into four spears and trim the sharp edges, then boil.
 Boil the potatoes with the skin still attached, then cut into thick rounds.
 Remove the stems from the green beans, then boil them together with the baby corn.

 In a frying pan, preheat 1 tsp of olive oil, then fry both sides of the potato, seasoning with a small amount each of salt and pepper.

 Add salt and pepper to season the chicken and vegetables, then add the chocolate and let simmer for 10 min to let the flavors meld.

-If you are using bitter couverture chocolate, it will have difficulty melting into the liquid in the pot, so it is crucial to shave or chop it into small pieces first.
+Unsweetened baking chocolate takes time to melt into the liquid in the pot, so it is crucial to shave or chop it into small pieces first.
 When the sauce has thickened, it is ready to serve.
 Take care not to let it burn as it simmers.

 Serve the chicken and chocolate sauce with the potato and other garnishes.

 If you have leftover sauce, it makes a great addition to curry.